| alloy-functionSpecification of ternary alloy profileFor ternary materials, a name of an alloy function must be provided in the

 75 nm -

-150 nm (pos1
+150 nm (pos1-pos2)

----> Outside the values pos1 and
+---> Outside the valuespos1and

-x2 =0.8 are taken
+x2=0.8 are taken

 (between 25-75 and 125-175).